 By giving developers access to source code, model weights, and documentation, open-source AI fosters a culture of transparency, flexibility, and rapid innovation.

-Why open-source AI is gaining ground
+Why is open-source AI suddenly everywhere?

 The momentum behind open-source AI has only accelerated in 2025.
 Teams are embracing it not just for philosophical reasons, but for very practical ones.
 Here’s why: